 Main characteristics of a subsidiary:

-- Independent legal entity from the foreign parent company
+- Subsidiaries are independent legal entities from the owning foreign parent company

 - The parent company is responsible for any debts or liabilities of the branch